Family Fun and Kids Activities in Maine

 New England’s Premier Whale Watching Tours

-Join us for an adventurous whale watching trip in the gulf of Maine.
+Join us for an adventurous whale watching trip in the gulf of Maine on your next vacation, a perfect thing to do this summer with your family.
 We feature several distinct whale watching, sightseeing, lighthouse and nature trips which sail daily throughout the summer season.
 The Bar Harbor Whale Watch Company has spared no expense in order to offer you a spectacular opportunity to experience the awe inspiring beauty of the magnificent mammals of the sea.
 The Bar Harbor Whale Watch Company offers six distinct tours: Puffins & Whale Watching, Just Whale Watching, Nature Cruise, Lobster Fishing and Seal Watching, Baker Island and Acadia National Park Tour and the Historical Lighthouse Tour.
 Trips depart everyday throughout the season from the town pier at 1 West Street in Bar Harbor, Maine.
-Come and enjoy a fantastic experience that you will never forget.
+Come and enjoy a fantastic Maine vacation experience that you will never forget.

 3 Lake Moxie Road